clusterpedia-io/website/content/en/docs/installation/configuration/configure-internalstorage.md

 The default storage layer also provides more configurations about MySQL and PostgreSQL.
 Refer to [internalstorage/config.go](https://github.com/clusterpedia-io/clusterpedia/blob/main/pkg/storage/internalstorage/config.go).

 ## Configure Secret
-The yaml file that is used to install Clusterpedia may get the password from `internalstroage-password` Secret.
+The yaml file that is used to install Clusterpedia may get the password from `internalstorage-password` Secret.

 Configure the storage component password to Secret
 ```bash